MattStanl3y/Networks-project/README.md

 ### What to Expect

 - Confirm your IP address
+- Select game (Call of Duty or custom)
-- Enter the game UDP port to monitor
+- Enter capture duration
-- Start and stop capture manually
+- Wait for capture to complete
-- View generated visualizations after capture ends
+- View generated visualizations

 ## Common Game UDP Ports